HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 ## Tradeoff between Privacy and Quality

 ![Privacy v/s Quality](Images/privacy_vs_qual.png)
+We need to strike the right balance between the quality and privacy.
+As the noise multiplier increases, quality of the images becomes much worse.
+As seen from the graph, there is a peak at which the distance is high ( privacy is preserved) and quality of the images generated is better.

 ## Logscale Privacy v/s Quality
 ![Privacy v/s Quality](Images/privacy_vs_quality_logscale.png)

 ## High Noise v/s Low Noise
 ![Privacy v/s Quality](Images/high_vs_low_noise.png)
+When the noise is low, distance is less, so privacy is not preserved.
+As the noise increases, as we can see from the graph, the spikes indicates it is not same the training data and is inaccessible to the underlying distribution.
+We have used noise as the proxy to measure the privacy.

 # Conclusions